-Since very few employers like the idea of being sent abroad for a limited time, many companies offer special expatriate benefits and other financial incentives for those who are willing to relocate.
+Since very few employees like the idea of being sent abroad for a limited time, many companies offer special expatriate benefits and other financial incentives for those who are willing to relocate.

 In many cases, the assignment abroad is accompanied by a significant salary increase.
 So many expatriates receive expatriate salaries that are considerably higher than the salaries the earnt at home.
 In addition, they normally also receive a considerable amount of expatriate benefits.